Could We Observe an Exploding Black Hole in the Near Future?: The Argument Against Observing an Exploding PBH

 \section{The Argument Against Observing an Exploding PBH}

 Many different observables can be used to constrain the presence of PBHs over a wide range of masses (see~\cite{Green:2020jor, Carr:2021bzv} and references therein for a comprehensive overview).
-It is usually assumed that all PBHs are Schwarzschild, that they only evaporate into Standard Model particles and that they have a monochromatic mass function (where all PBHs have the same mass).
+It is usually assumed that all PBHs are Schwarzschild and that they only evaporate into Standard Model particles.
 Under these assumptions PBHs with an initial mass of around $M_{c}^{S} \simeq 5.6 \times 10^{14}$\,g would explode today.
-For these masses, the strongest indirect bound is due to photons emitted as prompt Hawking radiation or as secondary radiation from other radiated particles (due to hadronization, final state radiation, $e^{+}e^{-}$ annihilation, etc).
+For these masses, the strongest bound is due to photons emitted as prompt Hawking radiation or as secondary radiation from other radiated particles (due to hadronization, final state radiation, $e^{+}e^{-}$ annihilation, etc).
 This photon emission would contribute to the observed galactic and extragalactic X-ray and gamma-ray fluxes.

-In the mass range of interest the dominant constraint is from the Extragalactic Gamma-Ray Background (EGRB) and the maximum allowed abundance is $f_{\rm PBH} \sim 10^{-10}$~\cite{Carr:2009jm,DelaTorreLuque:2024qms}, where $f_\text{PBH} = \Omega_\text{PBH}/\Omega_\text{DM}$ and where $\Omega_\text{PBH}$ and $\Omega_\text{DM}$ are the energy densities in PBHs (at the time of formation) and dark matter, respectively.
-This constraint is shown in the grey region in \cref{fig:indirect_bounds}~\cite{Carr:2009jm}.
-When considering realistic scenarios with extended mass distributions~\cite{Boluna:2023jlo}, this leads to a local burst rate of $\dot{n}_{\rm PBH}\lesssim 0.01\,\text{pc}^{-3}\text{yr}^{-1}$.
+The dominant constraint is from the EGRB and the maximum allowed abundance is $f_{\rm PBH} \sim 10^{-10}$~\cite{Carr:2009jm,DelaTorreLuque:2024qms}, where $f_\text{PBH} = \Omega_\text{PBH}/\Omega_\text{DM}$ and where $\Omega_\text{PBH}$ and $\Omega_\text{DM}$ are the energy densities in PBHs (at the time of formation) and dark matter, respectively.
+For a monochromatic mass function (where all PBHs have the same mass) this constraint is shown in the grey region in \cref{fig:indirect_bounds}~\cite{Carr:2009jm}.
+When considering realistic scenarios with log-normal mass distributions and a width $\sigma$ between 0.05 and 0.5~\cite{Boluna:2023jlo}, this leads to a local burst rate of $\dot{n}_{\rm PBH}\lesssim 0.01\,\text{pc}^{-3}\text{yr}^{-1}$.
 Since current telescopes can only directly observe an exploding PBH within $\mathcal{O}(0.1)$\,pc of Earth, this means that we expect to observe no more than one event every $\mathcal{O}(10^{5})$ years.
 This is essentially the argument against observing an exploding PBH.

 Before we go beyond the usual assumptions, we note that although the small value of $f_{\rm PBH}$ leads to low burst rates in the above scenario, this is not always the case.
 While the PBH abundance is typically quoted in terms of $f_{\rm PBH}$, a given $f_{\rm PBH}$ can be in the form of many light PBHs or fewer heavier PBHs.
 The burst rate depends on the PBH number density in the vicinity of Earth,